Anthropology Is about You & Everyone

 Taught by Arnold Perey, PhD

-People, everywhere in the world, from the grasslands of Africa to the tents of Asia and North America, are understood through the principles of Aesthetic Realism: we are all trying to like the world aesthetically, as a oneness of opposites.
-All humanity is alike: kind and cruel, accurate and wild, powerful and delicate—trying to put together opposites in ourselves.
-Through Aesthetic Realism, anthropology is essential knowledge for us to know ourselves and do away with prejudice.
+People everywhere in the world, from the grasslands of Africa to the tents of Asia and North America, are understood through the principles of Aesthetic Realism: we are all trying to like the world aesthetically, as a oneness of opposites.
+All humanity is more alike than different–kind and cruel, accurate and wild, powerful and delicate, and more—and is trying to put these opposites together in ourselves.
+Through Aesthetic Realism, anthropology is essential knowledge for us to know ourselves and others with kind, scientific, and critical exactitude.

 Alternate Wednesdays, 6:00 – 7:30 PM Eastern Time (USA)